 Materials used at the congress should be carefully selected so that they are reusable, rented or easily recyclable.
 Electronic communication will be the default option at the congress.
 Prints of e.g. programmes, flyers, briefing materials are only used when other options are not possible.
 Because our congress theme is interlinked with sustainability, we have been communicating the link between architecture and sustainability from an early stage.
 We focus on building awareness and we encourage architects to act in pursuit of a more sustainable world.

 10. HOW WILL YOU WORK WITH SOCIAL RESPONSIBILITY?

-Social responsibility is part of our over-arching theme so it is important for us to find ways to include people when it comes to setting the congress-fee allowing people with low income or people from developing countries a fair chance to take part in the congress.
+Social responsibility is part of our overarching theme so it is important for us to find ways to include people when it comes to setting the congress-fee, giving people with a low income or people from developing countries a fair chance to take part in the congress.
 We need to create access for all through accessibility and universal design solutions at the venues we use and in the city.
-We want to create new options of virtual participation for people that don’t have the opportunity to take physical part in Copenhagen – so we create a hybrid-congress linking climate and environmental sustainability and social sustainability.
+We want to create new options of virtual participation for people that don’t have the opportunity to take part physically in Copenhagen – so we created a hybrid-congress linking environmental sustainability and social sustainability.

 European analyses and experiences from a number of countries – as well as an analysis from VisitDenmark on tourism and accessibility – point to a potentially unredeemed market in tourism for all, especially due to the number of elderly people travelling.
 The World Health Organization estimates that approximately 15% of the world's population lives with some form of disability, so of course we have to take this into account providing a congress that can accommodate different needs.
 That’s part of leaving no one behind.